eloicasamayor/quiz_app_flutter/README.md

     p1 = Person(age: 29, name: 'Eloi');
 }
 ```

-### Scaffold
-Is a widget available thanks to having imported material.dart.
-It has the job of creating a base page designing, coloring and structure for the app.
-It takes some named arguments
-- appBar: an AppBar() widget
-- body: here we will all the widget tree of the page.
-It accepts only one widget, so we need to pass a widget with a children parameter (not child but children), for example the Column() widget, that takes a list of widgets in the children parameter.

-> Tip: the *flutter extension* will autoformat our code in a very readable way if we add a comma after closing parentesis.

-### Different types of widgets
-- There are **Visible** widgets, for Output & Input.
-For example the button, text, card... that are drown onto the screen and the user can see them.
-- There are **Invisible** widgets that help us with Layout & Control for the structure of our app.
-For example Row, Column, ListView...
-There is the Contaner() widget, that by default is invisible but you can give some style and it could become visible.

 ### Lists
 Lists is a type of data that consists on a group of items.
 In other languages are called **arrays**.
 It is defined in squared brackets and it's normally used to group related data.
 ```dart